 What difference has digital made in helping Greater Manchester respond to the coronavirus pandemic?

-The current climate brings a whole new meaning to ‘Doing Digital Differently’ and from the work being done with the Digital Platform to enhance public service, to fast-track on digital skills and addressing inequalities and digital inclusion, it has forced us to think about how digital can enhance our way of being and working as communities, people and businesses to address inequalities and uplift each other.
+The current climate brings a whole new meaning to ‘Doing Digital Differently’ and from the work being done with the Digital Platform (opens new page) to enhance public service, to fast-track on digital skills and addressing inequalities and digital inclusion, it has forced us to think about how digital can enhance our way of being and working as communities, people and businesses to address inequalities and uplift each other.
 We have seen the public sector working with the private sector and VSO sector in ways that we’ve never seen and digital has been a catalyst to that.
 It is now more than ever that ‘Doing Digital Differently’ shows how we can work together to inform better practices, skills and knowledge sharing, how we can connect communities and those that live and work in Greater Manchester as well as nationally and internationally.

 These extraordinary times have demonstrated the positive impact that digital technology can have in connecting people and businesses during a time of crisis, introducing methods of communication on our lives, enabling many people to work remotely; stay in touch with family and friends; seek entertainment, continue their education, and access essential services.

-The Zoom web meeting platform has added 2.2m monthly active users so far in 2020, while webinars and social media channels have proven invaluable for people want to keep in touch, stay informed, and find distraction.
-I’m particularly excited about the www.unitedwestream.co.uk platform launched by night time economy advisor for Greater Manchester, Sacha Lord, which promised to stream Manchester’s culture around the world; and proud of the support being offered via The Growth Company and GMCA through the Employ GM, which connects employers* who have urgent temporary vacancies with individuals across Greater Manchester, who are available to start working straight away during the Coronavirus (COVID-19) pandemic.
+The Zoom (opens new page) web meeting platform has added 2.2m monthly active users so far in 2020, while webinars and social media channels have proven invaluable for people want to keep in touch, stay informed, and find distraction.
+I’m particularly excited about the www.unitedwestream.co.uk (opens new page) platform launched by night time economy advisor for Greater Manchester, Sacha Lord, which promised to stream Manchester’s culture around the world; and proud of the support being offered via The Growth Company and GMCA through the Employ GM, which connects employers* who have urgent temporary vacancies with individuals across Greater Manchester, who are available to start working straight away during the Coronavirus (COVID-19) pandemic.
 It is likely that many of these new means of digital communication will become part of our lives beyond this crisis.

 What is the role for Greater Manchester Combined Authority in developing the digital economy?